Faster Algorithm for Structured John Ellipsoid Computation: Introduction

-The John Ellipsoid can be computed in polynomial time, as it can be written as a constrained convex optimization problem and hence can be solved by various convex optimization algorithms such as first-order methods~\cite{kha96,ky05} and second-order interior point methods~\cite{nn94,sf04}.
-Recently, \cite{ccly19} found a simple fixed-point iteration to compute the John Ellipsoid.
-They studied the case of centrally symmetric polytopes given by a set of inequalities, which can be formulated as follows: Given a rank $d$ matrix $A\in \mathbb{R}^{n\times d}$, the polytope $P$ is defined as $P:=\{x\in \mathbb{R}^d:-\mathbf{1}_n\leq Ax\leq \mathbf{1}_{n} \}$, where $\mathbf{1}_{n}$ is an all-$1$ vector with dimension $n$.
-In this setting, \cite{cp15} showed that computing MVIE can be reduced to the problem of computing $\ell_{\infty}$ \emph{Lewis weights} of the matrix $A$.
-The $\ell_{\infty}$ Lewis weights of matrix $A$ is a vector $w\in \mathbb{R}^n$, which can be considered as a weighted version of leverage scores of $A$.
-The property of $w$ naturally satisfies a fixed-point iteration~\cite{ccly19}.
+Recently, \cite{ccly19} proposed a simple and fast fixed-point iteration (Algorithm~\ref{alg:ccly19}) to compute the John Ellipsoid in $\wt{O}(nd^2)$ time by reducing the problem to the computation of $\ell_{\infty}$ Lewis weights of the matrix $A$.
+The $\ell_{\infty}$ Lewis weights of $A$ is a vector $w \in \mathbb{R}^n$ which can be seen as a weighted version of the leverage scores of $A$.

-The most time-consuming part of the algorithm in \cite{ccly19} is to compute quadratic forms $a^\top B^{-1} a$, where $B$ is a weighted version of $A^\top A$ and $a$ is a row vector in $A$.
-This is a standard linear algebra task and in \cite{ccly19}, it is done via computing Cholesky decomposition and solving linear systems.
-However, these operations require $O(nd^2)$ time, which could be prohibitively large.

-Motivated by this, we propose a sketched-based algorithm with improved running time.
-Sketching is a popular technique in randomized linear algebra and has been widely applied in a lot of linear algebra tasks~\cite{cw13,nn13,bwz16,rsw16,swz17,xzz18,swz19_soda,lsz19,jswz21,sy21,dly21,bpsw21,hswz22,sxyz22,gs22}.
-Furthermore, we can even speed up our algorithm when the matrix $A$ has certain special structures, i.e., with small treewidth.